402ndBadCompany/402ndArmory/README.md

-# 402nd Bad Company Armory
+# 402nd Bad COmpany Armory
 This github is a public repository for the 402nd Armory.

 <br /> **//--// Git Description //--//** <br />
 This repository is for an Arma 3 unit armor mod, music mod, and custom factions mod using OPTRE, OPCAN, and [Fireteam Zulu](https://github.com/vespade/Zulu) overhaul.